TylerTemp/SaintsField/README.md

 1. Add `SpineAttachmentPicker` to pick an `attachment` from spine.
 2. Fix Spine related attributes gave error when a target `skeletonData` is missing.
+3. Add `LayoutCloseHere` as a shortcut of `[Layout(".", keepGrouping: false), LayoutEnd(".")]` to include the current field and then close the last named layout group

+    `LayoutCloseHere` is useful when you're done with your subgroup, but you might add some field later, but at the point you don't have a field to put a `LayoutEnd`

+4. Add `LayoutTerminateHere` as a shortcut of `[Layout(".", keepGrouping: false), LayoutEnd]` to include the current field and then ternimate the whole layout group

+    `LayoutTerminateHere` is useful when you're done with your group, and your script is also done here (so nowhere to put `EndLayout`).
+Oneday you come back and add some new fields, this attribute can avoid them to be included in the group accidently.

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.